 Introduction

 This National Residency Examination NRE Step 2 Syllabus is a crucial step for professional development.
-Medical professionals who wish to be enrolled in medical practice or speciality postgraduate courses.
+Medical professionals who wish to enroll in medical practice or specialty postgraduate programs must meet the required examination and training criteria.
 The second component of the NRE, the second step, is focused on evaluating.
 The candidate’s ability to put into practice the clinical skills and knowledge within real-world settings in medical practice.
 It is comprised of two elements.
 Clinical Knowledge (CK) and Clinical Skills Examination (CSE).
 The two parts are designed to evaluate specific aspects of competence in medicine.

 This manual provides an in-depth and logical description of 2025 NRE Step 2 syllabus.
 Its parts, assessment strategies, and methods of preparation assist candidates in reaching their objectives.